CALIFORNIA DMV APS HEARINGS

 ADMINISTRATIVE PER SE HEARING PENALTIES

 For a first offense Orange County DUI, the licensee is exposed to a four (4) month administrative suspension that can be modified to a license restriction after thirty (30) days of hard suspension, which means no driving whatsoever.
-Thereafter the licensee is on a restriction for a period of five months.
-Changes in the law effective January 1, 2019 make it possible to avoid the 30-day hard suspension by installing an Ignition Interlock Device (IID); however, problems still exist with those devices.
+Thereafter the licensee is on a restriction for a period of five months; however, this restriction can remain in effect longer depending on when the conviction occurs.

-For a second and third offenses, the license is exposed to a one year suspension that is able to be modified to a ignition interlock device (IID) restriction after 90 days on a second offense DUI and after six (6) months on a third offense; but the ability to qualify for the driver's license restriction is based on a conviction for DUI, not the administrative suspension action alone.
+For a second and third offenses, the license is exposed to a one-to-three year suspension that is able to be modified to a ignition interlock device (IID) restriction on a second and third offense DUI and the ability to qualify for the driver's license restriction is based on a DMV APS Hearing suspension or a conviction for DUI in most if not all circumstances.

-Law changes that became effective January 1, 2019 make it possible to obtain an Ignition Interlock Device (IID) restriction without the existence of a conviction with proof that the person is enrolled in an 18-month California State Approve DUI Alcohol Program.
+Law changes that became effective January 1, 2019 make it possible to obtain the Ignition Interlock Device (IID) restriction without the existence of a conviction with proof that the person is enrolled in an 18-month California State Approve DUI Alcohol Program (DL-107 Form), an SR-22 (Proof of Financial Responsibility), Proof of IID Installation (DL-920 Form), and payment of the appropriate reinstatement fees.

 A licensee is still unable to qualify for an IID restriction if they are found to have refused to submit to a chemical test or the blood test had to be forced.
-The hearing is significantly more important as a first offense refusal exposes a licensee to a one year revocation and a second or third offense refusal results in a minimum two year revocation.
+The hearing is significantly more important as a first offense refusal exposes a licensee to a one year revocation and a second or third offense refusal results in a two-to-three year revocation that cannot be modified to an IID restriction.

 REFUSAL ALLEGATIONS AT DMV AND COURT